albertintech/apai/docs/amendments/fpsa/amendment-text.md

 1. The statement is demonstrably false as a matter of fact, not opinion or interpretation;
 2. The harm is concrete, specific, and demonstrable;
 3. Regulation employs the least restrictive means available;
-4. Political speech receives strict scrutiny and may only be restricted to prevent imminent and severe harm to democratic processes;
-5. The burden of proof lies with the government to establish falsity and harm; and
+4. The burden of proof lies with the government to establish falsity and harm; and
-6. Determination of falsity shall be made only by courts through adversarial proceedings.
+5. Determination of falsity shall be made only by courts through adversarial proceedings.

+#### (b) Political Speech Standard

+Political speech may be restricted only where the government establishes by clear and convincing evidence that the speech: (i) is specifically directed toward producing harm to democratic processes; (ii) is likely to produce such harm; (iii) would produce severe and substantially irreversible damage to democratic processes; (iv) would produce such harm within a timeframe that does not permit adequate corrective speech or other democratic remedy before the harm is realized; and (v) no less restrictive means is available to prevent the harm.
+No court may uphold a restriction on political speech absent an affirmative finding on each element.

-#### (b) Strict Liability for Catastrophic Harms
+#### (c) Strict Liability for Catastrophic Harms

 Where false statements of fact cause or create substantial risk of harms exceeding defined thresholds, liability shall attach regardless of the speaker's knowledge, intent, or belief in the truth of the statement.
 No defense of good faith belief, reliance on others, or lack of intent shall apply where harms exceed catastrophic thresholds.
 Catastrophic harm thresholds include: